 What do you edit/critique?

-My editing experience includes women’s fiction, short story anthologies, how-to guides, and memoirs.
-I edit novels and stand-alone short stories.
+My editing experience includes women’s fiction, short stories (both individual stories as well as full anthologies,) how-to guides, and memoirs.
+I edit novels and shorter pieces.
 I also edit (and can write, although that would cost a little extra) blurbs and synopses for your projects.

 I’m happy to discuss either fiction or nonfiction projects.
 Don’t be afraid to pose your questions to me.
 I’m a firm believer in the adage that the only stupid question is the one you didn’t ask.